Skip to main content

 The Ukraine missile strikes he has permitted won’t change the war – but they must change minds in the EU and UK

-Biden's decision to allow Ukraine to use American missiles in Russian territory is a belated response to Russian escalation.
-Photo: Win McNamee/Getty Images
+Biden’s decision to allow Ukraine to use US missiles is both welcome and too late.
+Photo: Win McNamee/Getty

 Billed as an “escalation”, Biden’s move is in fact a belated response to Russian escalation.
 On August 26, using more than 200 long-range missiles, Russia targeted the output transformers at three Ukrainian nuclear power plants, leading to emergency shutdowns at several reactors.